There are several reasons why you would want to amend the details in your patent application, including:

-- Standard or provisional applications - amendments can be filed at any time (provided the application has not lapsed)
+- Standard or provisional applications can be amended at any time (provided the application has not lapsed).

-- Innovation applications - amendments can be filed any time after grant (unless the amendment has been filed to overcome a formalities direction issued by us)
+- Innovation applications can only be amended after they have been granted (unless the amendment has been filed to overcome a formalities direction issued by us).

 Keeping patent information up to date

-When your patent is granted details about it are recorded in the Register of Patents and it is important that you keep this information up to date.
+When your patent is granted, it is important that you keep this information up to date.